camunda-community-hub/camunda-8-helm-profiles/aws/multi-region/active-active/dual-region/README.md

 #### Configure IP routing, Update Firewall Rules, Configure CoreDNS
-NOTE: this needs to be done in both regions update all inbond and outbound security group rules replace coredns configmap in the cluster
+NOTE: this needs to be done in both regions

+update all inbond and outbound security group rules, replace coredns configmap in the cluster

 ```sh
 make networking-rules